PSS-Tools-Development/pss-fleet-data-client-appsscript/README.md

 The library converts localized `Date` objects to UTC or assumes UTC, if no timezone information is given.
 Any `Date` objects returned are in UTC.

 # ⚙️ Installation
-To install the library in your project, search for this script ID:
+To install the library in your project, follow the steps outlined in the [official documentation](https://developers.google.com/apps-script/guides/libraries#add_a_library_to_your_script_project).
+When prompted for the script ID enter:
 ```sh
 1THzQ0jC6YrA2SyWMrHf1QauQdKYI4eMK4H-LhP6s1a9i5UvRa7p3TiaQ
 ```
+Then select the latest numbered version.

 # 🖊️ Contribute
 If you ran across a bug or have a feature request, please check if there's [already an issue](https://github.com/PSS-Tools-Development/pss-fleet-data-client-appsscript/issues) for that and if not, [open a new one](https://github.com/PSS-Tools-Development/pss-fleet-data-client-appsscript/issues/new).